ethereum/EIPs/SIPS/sip-37.md

   Then

-  - ✅ the transfer succeeds because the profit made from the oracle update is less than the fee she already paid
+  - ❌ the transfer fails because she owes `100 * 0.997 * (1/100 - 1/100.25) = 0.002486284289 sETH` she must settle first

   ***

 When

 - she exchanges 100 sUSD into 1 sETH (paying a 30bps fee)
+- ⏳ and 2 minutes later the price of ETHUSD goes up to 100.25:1
+- ⏳ and another minute later she attempts to transfer 0.90 sETH

+Then

+- ✅ the transfer succeeds because even though she owes `0.002486284289` `sETH`, she still has `0.997 - 002486284289 = 0.9945137157` sETH that is transferable

+---

+When

+- she exchanges 100 sUSD into 1 sETH (paying a 30bps fee)
 - ⏳ and 1 minute later the price of ETHUSD goes up to 103:1
 - ⏳ and 2 more minutes later she attempts to transfer any of this sETH

 Then

-  - ❌ the transfer fails because she profited 3% - 0.3% = 2.7%.
-She must invoke `settle` before being able to transfer the sETH
+- ❌ the transfer fails because she made `100 * 0.997 * (1/100 - 1/103) = 0.02903883495` sETH.
+She must either invoke `settle` separately before being able to transfer the sETH or invoke `transferAndSettle` to combine the actions.

-  ***
+---

 When

 - she exchanges 100 sUSD into 1 sETH (paying a 30bps fee)
 - ⏳ and a minute later the price of ETHUSD goes up to 103:1
 - ⏳ and 2 more minutes later she invokes `settle` for sETH
 - and immediately transfers this sETH to another wallet

 Then

-  - ✅ the transfer succeeds as the prior `settle` invocation burned 2.7% of her sETH holdings (0.027), and transfer detected no fees remaining.
+- ✅ the transfer succeeds as the prior `settle` invocation burned `100 * 0.997 * (1/100-1/103) = 0.02903883495 sETH`, and transfer detected no fees remaining.

-  ***
+---

 When

 - she exchanges 100 sUSD into 1 sETH (paying a 30bps fee)
 - ⏳ and a minute later the price of ETHUSD goes up to 103:1
 - ⏳ and 2 more minutes later she attempts to exchange 1 sETH for sBTC

 Then

-  - ✅ the exchange succeeds, burning 2.7% of her exchange amount (0.027 sETH), and converting the rest into sBTC (minus the exchange fee).
+- ✅ the exchange succeeds, burning `0.02903883495 sETH` and converting the rest into sBTC (minus the exchange fee).

-  ***
+---

 When

 - she exchanges 100 sUSD into 1 sETH (paying a 30bps fee)
 - ⏳ and a minute later the price of ETHUSD goes down to 95:1
 - ⏳ and 2 more minutes later she attempts to exchange 1 sETH for sBTC

 Then

-  - ✅ the exchange succeeds, issuing her ~5.247% of her exchange amount (0.05247 sETH), and converting the entire amount into sBTC (minus the exchange fee).
+- ✅ the exchange succeeds, issuing her `100 * 0.997 * (1/100 - 1/95) = 0.05247368421 sETH`, and converting the entire amount (`0.967961165 sETH`) into sBTC (minus the exchange fee).

-  ***
+---

 When

 - she exchanges 100 sUSD into 1 sETH (paying a 30bps fee)
 - ⏳ and no oracle update for ETHUSD occurs after 3 minutes
 - ⏳ once 3 minutes from exchange have elapsed she attempts to exchange

 Then

 - ✅ the exchange succeeds and no rebate or reclamation is required

-  ***
+---

 When

 - she exchanges 100 sUSD into 1 sETH (paying a 30bps fee)
 - ⏳ and no oracle update for ETHUSD occurs after 3 minutes
 - ⏳ once 3 minutes from exchange have elapsed she exchanges 1 sETH for sUSD (paying a further 30bps fee)
 - ⏳ and a minute later the price of ETHUSD goes down to 90:1
 - ⏳ she burns `50` sUSD

 Then

 - ❌ the burn fails as the waiting period for sUSD is still ongoing

-  ***
+---

 When

 - she exchanges 100 sUSD into 1 sETH (paying a 30bps fee)
 - ⏳ and no oracle update for ETHUSD occurs after 3 minutes
-  - ⏳ once 3 minutes from exchange have elapsed she exchanges 1 sETH for sUSD (paying a further 30bps fee)
+- ⏳ once 3 minutes from exchange have elapsed she exchanges all of her 0.997 sETH for sUSD (paying a further 30bps fee)
 - ⏳ and a minute later the price of ETHUSD goes down to 90:1
 - ⏳ and two minutes later 3 minutes have elapsed since her last exchange
 - ⏳ she burns `50` sUSD

 Then

+- She has `0.997 * 0.997 * 100/1 = 99.4009` sUSD in her account when the `burn` starts
-  - ✅ `9.94009` sUSD is reclaimed from the user (`99.4009 - 89.46081`, which is the amount received in sUSD (`100 * 1/100 * 0.997 * 100 * 0.997`) minus the amount they should have received at the updated rate (`100 * 1/100 * 0.997 * 90 * 0.997`))
+- `9.94009` sUSD is reclaimed from the user (`0.997 * 0.997 * (100/1 - 90/1)`
 - and `50` sUSD is burned.
+- ✅ She is left with `99.4009 - 9.94009 - 50 = 39.46081 sUSD`

 ## Implementation